wacoo/clinic-database/README.md

 This repository includes files with plain SQL that can be used to recreate a database:

-- Use [schema.sql](./schema.sql) to create all tables.
+- Use [schema.sql](./schema.sql) to create all tables and add tables.
-- Use [data.sql](./data.sql) to populate tables with sample data.
-- Check [queries.sql](./queries.sql) for examples of queries that can be run on a newly created database. **Important note: this file might include queries that make changes in the database (e.g., remove records).
+**Important note: this file might include queries that make changes in the database (e.g., remove records).
 Use them responsibly!**

 <a name="readme-top"></a>